An Overview of Cyber Security Funding for Open Source Software: Motivation

-These EU laws have received some criticism in that too many sectors might be covered, expertise might be lacking in some sectors, interoperability and compliance burden may become issues, fragmentation might occur because of sectoral differences and the national adoptions by the member states, and sectors defined as non-critical might receive less resources and effort~\citep{Besiekierska23, Ruohonen24I3E, Vandezande24, Veigurs24}.
+These EU laws have received some criticism in that too many sectors might be covered, expertise might be lacking in some sectors, interoperability and compliance burden may become issues, over-reporting, under-reporting, and false positives may increase, fragmentation might occur because of sectoral differences and the national adoptions by the member states, and sectors defined as non-critical might receive less resources and effort~\cite{Besiekierska23, Ruohonen25COSE, Vandezande24, Veigurs24}.
 A~related critical point is that software has received only a limited explicit attention in the laws.
 Although the EU's jurisprudence recognizes information technology as a distinct critical infrastructure of its own, it is important to emphasize that also all of the other critical infrastructures noted are dependent on software.
 Neither banking nor a central government can nowadays function without software.
 Nor are there space technologies without software.
-In fact, it can be argued that a new ``software-defined'' paradigm is emerging---or has already emerged, and this paradigm also amplifies security risks due to software's insecurity and other problems~\citep{Wu24}.
-This point justifies also the STA's and OpenSSF's overall rationales.

-The literature on critical infrastructure has traditionally touched software through its focus on industrial control systems, supervisory control and data acquisition (SCADA) systems, and related technical solutions~\citep{Lehto22}.
-However, this framing is arguably too narrow because also numerous non-specialized software components are underneath the world's critical infrastructures.

-Software is also a good example on how different critical infrastructures are often interlinked to each other through dependencies~\citep{Katina13, Rinaldi01}.
-In other words, two or more critical infrastructures may be dependent on each other through a shared software component used in each infrastructure.
-Then, a single vulnerability in the shared software component may impact several critical infrastructures.
-Such vulnerabilities have supposedly started to increasingly affect also industrial control and SCADA systems because vendors of such systems have moved toward using commercial off-the-shelf (COTS) operating systems, software architectures, and network protocols~\citep{Alanazi23, Igure06}.
-Although definite answers are difficult to give, many such COTS solutions are supposedly using also OSS components.
-The same point applies to the Internet's critical infrastructures; whether is operating systems, DNS, border gateway protocol (BGP), firewalls, email, or web servers and web browsers, open source software is either fully or partially used to power the infrastructures.